foldda/charian/README.md

 restored.FromRda(Rda.Parse(text));
 ```

-`ToRda()` and `FromRda()` are all that is required to serialize a self-binding object in your application as an RDA string -
+As above, `ToRda()` and `FromRda()` are the self-binding calls that serialize the Person object to and from an RDA string -

 ```
 |\|John|Smith
 ```

-No schema files, code generation, or serialization attributes involved.
+_No schema files, code generation, or serialization attributes involved._

 <div align="left">
 <img src="img/Charian_Schema-less_Data_Exchange.png" width="1024">